OG-Hunter/seditiontracker.github.io-/docs/_suspects/erik-herrera.md

 perpwalk:
 quote: "I don’t have a monopoly on press badges.
 They’re on Amazon for like $8 ...
 No special permission to buy."
 title: Erik Herrera charged on August 6, 2021
-description: Click for latest case details.
-Suspects innocent until proven guilty.
+description: Convicted on August 4, 2022.
+Click for latest case details.
 author: seditiontrack
 layout: suspect
 published: true